By Charles Morgan and Hubert Walker for CoinWeek …..

 Lincoln Memorial (1959-2008)

 The Scenario: Frank Gasparro’s Memorial cent debuted quietly in February 1959, marking the Sesquicentennial of Abraham Lincoln’s birth.
-It remained in production for fifty years, becoming the most produced coin design in American history.
-Today, an overwhelming majority of cents in circulation bear the Lincoln Memorial design, and the majority of those now date 1982 or later.
+It remained in production for fifty years, becoming the most-produced coin design in American history.
+Today, an overwhelming majority of cents in circulation bear the Lincoln Memorial design, and the majority of those now date from 1982 or later.

-That’s when the makeup of the cent was changed to the cheaper (and more volatile) 99.2% zinc, 0.8% copper composition.
+That’s when the inner core of the cent was changed to the cheaper (and more volatile) 99.2% zinc, 0.8% copper composition plated with pure copper.
 Of these, only a handful have graded MS-69.
 In 2003, a cent graded MS-70 by PCGS was bought back due to the development of carbon spots, after selling for $15,120.00 at a September 2006 Teletrade auction.
 PCGS downgraded the coin to MS-69 and currently estimates its value to be $85.00.
-In the world of modern cents (especially zincolns), fortunes can be lost in a hurry.
+In the world of modern cents (especially Lincolns), fortunes can be lost in a hurry.

 Guidance: Continuing our theme of seeking out the curious and interesting, the Memorial period offers a surprising number of modern rarities.